Some types of cheese.

-Although hysterectomy is rare, it is important to take special precautions during pregnancy because even if you get mild illness, it can result in miscarriage, a dead fetus, or a severe illness for the new baby.
+Although hysterectomy is rare, it is important to take special precautions during pregnancy because even if you get a mild illness, it can result in miscarriage, a dead fetus, or severe illness for the new baby.

 If you are pregnant and have signs of hysteria, ask for medical help immediately.

-Solid cheeses safe to eat.
+Solid cheeses are safe to eat.